In this Article, we Cover the Best Practices for Maintaining a Healthy WordPress Website

 I know this sounds scary, but malware is just something we have to deal with on the web.
 Literally the first day the web was started malware and scams started.
 They go hand in hand.
-With that said, there are steps you can take to alleviate some of the malware and virus headache.
+With that said, there are steps you can take to alleviate some of the malware and virus headaches.

-Running consistent malware scans on your website with either a free or premium service is one of the best ways to stop malmare and viruses before they start.
+Running consistent malware scans on your website with either a free or premium service is one of the best ways to stop malware and viruses before they start.
 There are a number of tools to use.
-For instance, we use a free solution on most websites as a basic measure and we have premium software for more advance websites.
+For instance, we use a free solution on most websites as a basic measure and we have premium software for more advanced websites.
 The free service we use is called Wordfence.

 Broken Link Maintenance

-Broken links a clear sign of an unhealthy website and will end up killing your website authority, integrity, and ultimately ranking on search engines.
+Broken links are a clear sign of an unhealthy website and will end up killing your website’s authority, integrity, and ultimately ranking on search engines.
 However, as you may know, checking broken links on your website can be a downright impossible task, especially if your website contains a lot of information.

 For that reason, I recommend a plugin to detect broken links on a WordPress website.
 The plugin is called, fittingly, ‘Broken Link Checker‘ not very original but it does help keep your website healthy and thriving.

-Thus far we’ve talked mainly about back of house, well, house keeping.
+Thus far we’ve talked mainly about back of house, well, housekeeping.
 For good reason, because it is usually the stuff you can’t see that may kill.
 Now we’re going to take a little about aesthetic and content factors that may lead to an unhealthy website.